Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 9 I4E in SoD: Play Cutscene With Imoen and Duke Jannath
 -----------------------------------
-In the original game, the PC can witness Imoen's training with Duke Jannath via a magic pool in Kanaglym (Underground River).
+In the original game, the PC can witness Imoen's training with Duke Jannath via a scrying pool in lich area of the dwarven dig (bd1200.are).
 This component makes this a cutscene for the player when the PC is marching out of the City with the Flaming Fist.